Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 - On the Master Key Configuration page, select a location to store the new key, and select a master key source, and then click Next.

 - On the Validation page, choose whether to run the script immediately or create a PowerShell script, and then click Next.

-- On the Summary page, review the options you have selected, and then click Finish.
+- On the Summary page, review the options you've selected, and then click Finish.
 Close the wizard when completed.

 Queries can perform equality comparison on columns encrypted using deterministic encryption, but no other operations (for example, greater/less than, pattern matching using the LIKE operator, or arithmetical operations).

-Queries on columns encrypted by using randomized encryption cannot perform operations on any of those columns.
-Indexing columns encrypted using randomized encryption is not supported.
+Queries on columns encrypted by using randomized encryption can't perform operations on any of those columns.
+Indexing columns encrypted using randomized encryption isn't supported.

 A column encryption key can have up to two different encrypted values, each encrypted with a different column master key.
 This facilitates column master key rotation.

 Deterministic encryption requires a column to have one of the binary2 collations.